 We also recommend that you:

 - Join Facebook groups with other international students in London so that you can chat and ask any questions you have with like-minded people and even make some friends before you arrive!
-Click here for the UWS London main Facebook page for more general information.
+Explore our UWS London Facebook page for more general information.

 - Research the area you’ll be living in and plan some fun activities for when you arrive.